Master of Science (MS) in Psychology Degree Program

 This program places an emphasis on scientific research and the application of psychology principles to non-clinical settings.
 The MS in Psychology degree offers an alternative to the Master of Arts (MA) in Psychology degree.
 The MS in Psychology is designed to be generally applicable to related fields, but does not lead to clinical licensure (for that professional goal, please see the MA in Psychology program).
 The program also provides a firm foundation in the field of psychology upon which to build doctoral level study at California Southern University.

-CalSouthern’s MS in Psychology with a Concentration in Advanced Addiction Studies (AAS) provides 360 hours of SUD specific education, fulfilling the SUD specific educational requirement for the Licensed Advanced Alcohol Drug Counselor (LAADC) as required by the California Consortium of Addiction Programs and Professionals (CCAPP).
+California Southern University is approved by the California Consortium of Addiction Programs and Professionals (CCAPP).
+The AAS concentration is approved by CCAPP.
+This concentration provides 360 hours of Substance Use Disorder (SUD) specific education, fulfilling the SUD specific educational requirement for the California Licensed Advanced Alcohol Drug Counselor (LAADC) as required by CCAPP.
 For addiction professionals who are seeking to become nationally certified, this program is also approved by the Association for Addiction Professionals (NAADAC).
-More information about Substance Use Disorder (SUD) specific education requirements, certification requirements, and career steps is available at www.ccapp.us and www.naadac.org.
-A minimum grade of “B” is required in all Advanced Addiction Studies Concentration courses.
+More information about Substance Use Disorder (SUD) specific education requirements, certification requirements, and career steps is available at www.ccapp.us, www.naadac.org, and in the Licensure Disclosure section below.
+A minimum grade of “B” is required in all AAS Concentration courses.

 Given that license eligibility varies by jurisdiction and is subject to change, learners are advised to contact state licensing agencies directly for details regarding all requirements.